 Different Engagement Options:

-- Discussions boards are great for gathering thoughtful comments that can express multiple perspectives and generate debate.
+- Discussion boards are great for gathering thoughtful comments that can express multiple perspectives and generate debate.
 However most people don’t want to read through long threads of people agreeing or arguing about details that don’t pertain to them.

 - Surveys can allow proponents to gather specific answers to specific questions and gather opinions.